MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 - **-aggregate** Measure used to aggregate information from transformed images to the template image.
 Valid choices: mean, median.
 Default: mean

-- **-aggregation_weights** Comma separated file containing weights used for weighted image aggregation.
+- **-aggregation_weights** Comma-separated file containing weights used for weighted image aggregation.
 Each row must contain the identifiers of the input image and its weight.
 Note that this weighs intensity values not transformations (shape).

 - **-nanmask** Optionally apply masks to (transformed) input images using NaN values to specify include areas for registration and aggregation.
 Only works if -mask_dir has been input.